Skip to main content

 Paid Family Caregiver Programs in North Dakota

-Last updated: 6 April 2026 Bottom line: North Dakota does not have one simple statewide program that automatically pays any spouse, son, or daughter to care for an older adult.
-The real paths for most seniors are through North Dakota home and community-based services, especially the Medicaid HCBS waiver for older adults and people with … Read more
+Last updated: 27 May 2026 Bottom line: North Dakota does not have one simple program that pays any son, daughter, spouse, or friend to care for an older adult.
+The best paths are usually through home and community-based services, Medicaid, SPED, Ex-SPED, respite support, PACE, or VA caregiver programs.
+The exact answer depends on the … Read more

 Paid Family Caregiver Programs in North Carolina